gna582/CongressChecklist/README.md

 - Credit card
 - Emergency numbers for your bank so you can lock your credit card/debit card/Bankomatkarte in case it gets lost/stolen/left behind.
     - German cards can be locked via the [locking hotline][34] 116 116 (or +49 - 30 4050 4050)
-    - For your Bankomat Karte (EC debit card) check if the “Geo Control” of your bank allows withdrawing in your destination country.

 ### Personal hygiene
 - Tooth brush (plus charger if it is an electrical one)
 - Toothpaste
 - Dental floss
-- Shower gel
 - Flip Flops for shared showers
 - Shampoo (to avoid bad hair days)
 - Disinfectants